parralplex/gen_business_cms/README.md

                 2.)
 Copy your database connection-string to `business_hierarchy_smc/appsettings.json`

                 3.)
-Run web api project and test its endpoints with swagger or other utilities
+Run web api project and test its endpoints with swagger (for CMS) and ChilliCream Graphql (for queries)